misterapol/Azure-Sentinel/Solutions/Lumen/Playbooks/Lumen-StreamProcessor-Enhanced-LogicApp/readme.md

 The Logic App provides detailed progress tracking:
 - Total indicators processed
 - Processing duration
+- Chunk processing status and statistics

+## Chunked Download Approach

+To overcome the 100MB buffer limitation in Logic Apps, this solution uses HTTP Range headers to download files in manageable chunks:

+1. **HEAD Request**: First gets file metadata, including Content-Length
+2. **Chunked Downloading**: Splits the download into 5MB chunks using HTTP Range headers
+   - Each request uses `Range: bytes=start-end` header
+   - Handles 206 Partial Content responses and processes each chunk
+   - Processes status 416 (Range Not Satisfiable) as end-of-file indicator
+3. **Incremental Processing**: Each chunk is parsed and added to the collected data
+4. **Batch Processing**: Once all chunks are downloaded, processes the indicators in batches for Sentinel

+## Troubleshooting

+### Common Issues

+1. **BadRequest Error (Buffer Size Exceeded)**
+   - This happens when a file is larger than 104857600 bytes (100MB)
+   - Solution: The chunked download approach should prevent this error

+2. **HTTP 416 Status (Requested Range Not Satisfiable)**
+   - This is normal and indicates the file download is complete
+   - It happens when requesting a byte range past the end of the file

+3. **Timeout During Processing**
+   - Increase the timeout in the Until loops if processing very large files
+   - Current setting: PT8H (8 hours) should be sufficient for most files

+4. **Permission Errors**
+   - Ensure the Logic App has Microsoft Sentinel Contributor role
+   - Verify the API connection is configured to use Managed Identity

+5. **Self-reference Error in Variable Updates**
+   - Error: "Self reference is not supported when updating the value of variable"
+   - Solution: We use concat() instead of union() for array merging to avoid self-references
+   - Affects: MergeIndicatorArrays and MergeFinalIndicatorArrays actions

+### Monitoring and Debugging

+The Logic App includes comprehensive logging:
+- Check "LogRangeRequest" outputs to see the byte ranges requested
+- "Log_FileMetadata" shows details about the file being processed
+- Each chunk processing step has detailed logging of progress
 - Success/failure rates
 - Performance metrics (indicators per minute)